Crime data integrity programme (crime recording inspections)

 Rolling programme of crime data integrity inspections

-On Friday 6 November 2015, HM Chief Inspector of Constabulary, Sir Thomas Winsor, wrote to all chief constables and police and crime commissioners to inform them about how HMICFRS will inspect forces’ crime-recording practices in future.
+On Friday 6 November 2015, HM Chief Inspector of Constabulary, Sir Thomas Winsor, wrote to all chief constables and police and crime commissioners to inform them about how HMIC will inspect forces’ crime-recording practices in future.
 Forces’ crime data integrity will be inspected in a rolling programme of every force in England and Wales over a number of years

 Why do we inspect crime recording practices?